PANS/PANDAS Consulting for Professionals

 Current and ongoing research, including biomarker studies

-Mental health professionals, physicians, school staff, occupational therapists, parents, caregivers, or anyone else seeking a foundational understanding of PANS/PANDAS.
+Mental health professionals, physicians, school staff, occupational therapists, parents, caregivers, or anyone else seeking a foundational understanding of PANS/PANDAS will benefit from this training.

 Includes: 119-slide PDF and on-demand access to Webinar via Zoom platform.